DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ?> The ability to remove the letterbox for you game is available to Pro license holders (these functions no-ops otherwise).

+Function requires one `Boolean` parameter (`true` or `false`).
+The letter boxing for your game will be added or removed while the game is running.

 ## Environment and Utility Functions